Findomain/Findomain/docs/INSTALLATION.md

 The first step is get your SecurityTrails token.Follow the next steps:

 1. Open https://securitytrails.com/
-2. Clic in "SIGNUP FOR FREE" (right corner).
+2. Click in "SIGNUP FOR FREE" (right corner).
 3. Fill the requested fields, **you need to put a valid email address, it's needed for verification.**.
 4. Select the API Pricing plan of your preference, there's a free plan limited to 50 queries per month.
-Clic in "Get started".
+Click on "Get started".
 5. Confirm email address.
 6. Select "Credentials" in the left panel, there's the API Key.